Plog is a suite of some scripts to be run on a UNIX server for handling Markdown formatted blogs, glogs, and email newsletters with Git.

 # after an address: it would be part of the latter!

-If you do not need the newsletter functionality, you still have to have an address file!
-It can be empty (or only contain comment lines), but it must be present and readable.
+If you do not need the newsletter functionality, you still should have an address file!
+It can be empty (or only contain comment lines), but it should be present and readable.
+If the file is missing, some scripts may issue error messages.

 pubnext.sh can of course be executed manually.